dskh-d/pdsnd_github/README.md

 16/12/22.

 ### Project Title
 BikeShare Project

 ### Description
-Describe what your project is about and what it does
+data of a bike ride sharing system that was gathered from 3 major cities: Chicago, New York City and Washington

 ### Files used
 Include the files used